Skip to main navigation Skip to search Skip to main content

 At the global scale, my work has focused on demand-led industrialisation in the Global South.
 Drawing on empirical research in Nigeria, my research investigated the extent to which growing markets provide incentives for firms to develop productive capabilities rapidly, particularly when early movers can capture initially high profit margins.

-At the regional scale, my research examines development traps in peripheralised regions, using East Germany as a case study.
-I analyse persistent core–periphery dependencies within Germany and link them to the dismantling of regional anchor firms during the post-reunification privatisation process.
+At the regional scale, my research examines development traps in peripheralised regions that have undergone industrial decline.
+Drawing on the East German case, I analyse persistent core–periphery dependencies linking them to the dismantling of regional anchor firms during the post-reunification privatisation process.
 My research investigates the extent to which entrenched structural hierarchies can be addressed by strategically restoring anchor functions within local production ecosystems through place-based industrial policies.

 Theoretically, my work synthesises insights from post-Keynesian macroeconomics, post-Marxist industrial geography, and structuralist, evolutionary, and institutionalist economic thought.